What's The Best Camera for Wildlife Photography? Top Rated Birding Cameras Reviewed

 For this reason, the Nikon D5 DSLR is the best wildlife camera for professionals or those who are really looking to invest in a powerful piece of equipment.

 The 20.8MP FX-Format CMOS Sensor is full frame (35.9 x 23.9mm) for professional use.
-The EXPEED 5 processor makes image processing extremely fast which is great for bird photography.
+The EXPEED 5 processor makes image processing extremely fast which is great for bird watching enjoyment.

 It can capture 12 frames per second and 200 RAW images per burst with impressive autofocus capabilities.
 The 153-point autofocus system allows for accurate subject tracking even during high speed continuous shooting.